JobNoorman/CPL-CPlusPlus-Solutions/README.md

 But there are many more.
 In this session, we use [CMake][cmake], a cross-platform build system generator.
 It works by reading a file called [`CMakeLists.txt`](CMakeLists.txt) and generating a native build system for the host platform.
-It supports many different native build systems but the default used is the one shown in the list above.
+It supports many different native build systems but the default used for each platform is the one shown in the list above.

 CMake encourages to use a so-called _out of source_ build where all build files are kept in a separate directory.
 The following commands can be run from the directory of this repository to create the native build system: